suryakarmakar/nodejs-programming/README.md

 ### How Node.js Runs JavaScript Outside the Browser ?

-Introduction
+Introduction:

 Traditionally, JavaScript was a language designed for browsers.
 Browsers like Chrome, Firefox, and Safari had their own JavaScript engines (like V8, SpiderMonkey, etc.) that interpreted and executed JavaScript code inside the browser.

 However, Node.js came and liberated JavaScript from the browser.
 It made it possible to use JavaScript to build server-side applications — handling files, network requests, databases, processes, and more — all things browsers normally don't expose directly to JavaScript.

 But how exactly does Node.js make this happen?

 The answer lies in how it embeds and extends the JavaScript engine and provides extra capabilities beyond what a browser does.

 Let's break it down carefully.

-1. Node.js Embeds the V8 JavaScript Engine
+1. Node.js Embeds the V8 JavaScript Engine:

 At the heart of Node.js is the V8 Engine, developed by Google.
 V8 is a high-performance JavaScript engine written in C++, and it is the same engine that powers the Chrome browser.